Eriklps/eriklps/README.md

 ### Hi there!
 I'm Erik! 👋
-I'm currently working as IT Infrastructure Analyst. 🖥️🖧 <br>
+I'm currently working as IT Infrastructure Analyst. 🖥️

 I'm started studying development in May 2023. 📚